-Turkey is a potential place of transit and production of counterfeit currency.
+Turkey is a potential place of transit and production of counterfeit currency18.
 The centralisation of information in the country as well as the cooperation among competent national authorities and with European authorities still present room for improvement.
 Further actions involving the Turkish authorities are needed as a follow-up to successful actions carried out in 2015, with a particular focus on reinforcing cooperation with specialised law enforcement authorities.

 South Eastern European Member States have close ties with other EU Member States, resulting in an increased movement of persons and goods within the EU.
-Indeed, Europol notes that some Italian organised crime groups have relocated their printshops to other European countries such as Romania17.
-Besides the euro, there have also been detections of high-quality Leu counterfeits in Romania18.
-Furthermore, Bulgarian organised crime continues to represent a threat due to its involvement in the production of high quality counterfeit euro banknotes19 and involvement in criminal networks, operating both domestically20 and in other countries in the region.
-This threat to the euro in South Eastern Europe is also demonstrated by the continuous successful police operations taking place, including in neighboring countries21.
-With regard to Croatia and Bulgaria, support to their respective competent authorities will acquire a higher urgency in the coming years because these Members States have joined ERM II in July 2020 and have expressed their intention to join the euro area in a near future.
+Indeed, Europol notes that in the past some Italian organised crime groups have relocated their printshops to other European countries such as Romania19..
+Besides the euro, there have also been detections of high-quality Leu counterfeits in Romania20.
+Furthermore, Bulgarian organised crime continues to represent a threat due to its involvement in the production of high quality counterfeit euro banknotes21 and involvement in criminal networks, operating both domestically22 and in other countries in the region.
+This threat to the euro in South Eastern Europe is also demonstrated by the continuous successful police operations taking place, including in neighboring countries23.
+There is an added value to assure sustainability of the results in the fight against counterfeiting, through the organisation of actions that build on